What is this random AMDAutoUpdate.exe window?

 3. Click on “Uninstall” and follow the prompts to remove the software from your system.Uninstall AMD Ryzen Master

-This will stop the AMDAutoUpdate.exe task from running because the software it’s linked to won’t be there anymore.
+Removing Ryzen Master will stop the AMDAutoUpdate.exe task since the software won’t be on your PC anymore.

 Is AMDAutoUpdate.exe a virus or malware?